jastrand/project-globe-trotter/README.md

 - Not being able to fully depoy the site also gave me no choice but storing my key in public, since the .env won't follow when you clone this repo.
 I know this is very bad practice.

+- Styling could be improved when country names are long.

 ## The requirements
 Create a simple web interface using React which allows users to: